lammps/lammps/doc/src/balance.rst

 .. _weighted_balance:

-This sub-section describes how to perform weighted load balancing using the *weight* keyword.
+This subsection describes how to perform weighted load balancing using the *weight* keyword.

 By default, all particles have a weight of 1.0, which means each